OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-animated-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Animated Loading Spinner

-This document details how to create a visually appealing animated loading spinner using only CSS.
-No JavaScript is required.
-This utilizes CSS animations and keyframes to achieve the effect.
-We'll build a simple, circular spinner that rotates smoothly.
+This document details the creation of a simple, yet visually appealing loading spinner using only CSS.
+No JavaScript is required!
+This example uses pure CSS3 animations and transforms to achieve the effect.

 **Description of the Styling:**

-This spinner utilizes a single element (a pseudo-element is also used for visual effect), styled with CSS to create a rotating effect.
-The animation uses keyframes to define the rotation over a specified duration.
-We'll use borders to create the visual effect of a spinner.
-The color can be easily customized.
+The spinner consists of a single element, a pseudo-element (`::before`), that is rotated continuously using CSS animations.
+The pseudo-element is styled to create a circular shape with a gradient for visual appeal.
+The animation smoothly rotates the element, creating the spinning effect.
+We use keyframes to define the animation's progression over time.

 **Full Code:**